on-api/on-api/2.4.0/spec/orders.md

 ### PUT
-With patch it is possible to update an order for which the state is "RECEIVED".
+With put it is possible to update an order for which the state is "RECEIVED", using the complete object.

 Request
 ```HTTP